profebass99/serverless/Steps/stage-5.md

 - index.html .. the main index page
 - main.css .. the stylesheet for the page
-- whiskers.png .. an image of whiskers !!
+- Reminder.png .. an image of Reminder !!
 - serverless.js .. the JS code which runs in your browser.
 It responds when buttons are clicked, and passes and text from the boxes when it calls the API Gateway endpoint.

 Open the `serverless.js` in a code/text editor.
-Locate the placeholder `REPLACEME_API_GATEWAY_INVOKE_URL` . replace it with your API Gateway Invoke URL at the end of this URL.. add `/petcuddleotron` it should look something like this `https://somethingsomething.execute-api.us-east-1.amazonaws.com/prod/petcuddleotron` Save the file.
+Locate the placeholder `REPLACEME_API_GATEWAY_INVOKE_URL` . replace it with your API Gateway Invoke URL at the end of this URL.. add `/petcuddleotron` it should look something like this `https://somethingsomething.execute-api.us-east-1.amazonaws.com/prod/Reminder` Save the file.

 # STAGE 5E - UPLOAD AND TEST